 These shoes possess exceptional flexibility without compromising support.
 The upper of the shoes is made of 100% durable leather with a breathable mesh tongue to offer a glove-like secure fit and comfort to your feet without causing aching them.
 Moreover, there are multiple tiny holes on the upper to allow airflow and keep your feet breathable.
 Furthermore, the deeply padded heel collar cradles your foot while taking quick turns on a hard concrete tennis court.

-Furthermore, to prevent bunions, the shoes have wider and deep toe box that allows your toes to spread out naturally while you play tennis.
+Furthermore, to prevent bunions, the shoes have a wider and deep toe box that allows your toes to spread out naturally while you play tennis.
 You can stay on your toes longer and get more power from the ball of your foot towards the net.

-To provide cushioning so that you can play tennis on hard concrete without feeling impact, the shoes feature an injection-molded lightweight EVA midsole that has an excellent shock absorbing tendency to offer a nice feeling underneath your feet.
+To provide cushioning so that you can play tennis on hard concrete without feeling impact, the shoes feature an injection-molded lightweight EVA midsole that has an excellent shock-absorbing tendency to offer a nice feeling underneath your feet.

-In addition to that, there is an added cushioning in the form of ABZORB crash pads in the heel region.
+In addition to that, there is added cushioning in the form of ABZORB crash pads in the heel region.
 ABZORB pad will give your feet more support on each step and less pressure on the heel with each impact, so it gives a more soothing feeling when walking or running.

-Lastly, the shoes feature a durable rubber outsole with flexed grooves in the forefoot region to improve the grip, traction, and stability for quick mobility while playing tennis.
+Lastly, the shoes feature a durable rubber outsole with flexed grooves in the forefoot region to improve grip, traction, and stability for quick mobility while playing tennis.
 The comfort and flexibility of the outsole will enable you to move with less limitation.
 You will be able to cut faster and increase your velocity.